fariskhattak/club-management-system/README.md

 - **Event Attendance**: Tracks student attendance at events, linking events and members.
 - **Roles**: Defines club member roles (e.g., President, Treasurer) and links them to members.
 - **Budget**: Manages financial records and budget allocations for each club.
+- **Expenses**: Tracks expenditures for clubs, linking them to budgets and events.
 - **Sponsors**: Lists sponsors supporting each club, linked to clubs and budgets.

 ## Backend Setup